 Sign-Up Bonus: New cardholders earn a one-time $200 cash rewards bonus after spending $1,000 in purchases in the first three months.

 Who Should Use This Credit Card?
-People who prioritize simple cash-back rewards and do not want the hassle of tracking bonus spending categories.
+People who prioritize simple cash rewards and do not want the hassle of tracking bonus spending categories.

-Why We Like the Wells Fargo Active Cash℠ Card
+Why We Like the Wells Fargo Active Cash® Card

-Plus, the introductory 0% APR offer for the first 15 months of card ownership will be appealing to households planning on expensive projects like home remodeling or big ticket purchases like appliances and vehicle repair.
+It’s rare for a 2% rewards card to feature a bonus offer for new cardholders.
+Additionally, the introductory 0% APR offer for the first 15 months of card ownership will be appealing to households planning on expensive projects like home remodeling or big-ticket purchases like appliances and vehicle repair.

-While many cash-back credit cards tempt you with bonus rewards for specific purchases, these cards invariably offer a mere 1% cash back on the vast majority of charges that don’t qualify for a bonus.
-And with many of these cards, the amount of purchases that are eligible for your bonus is capped, restricting the value of these 2% cash-back offers.
+While many rewards credit cards tempt you with bonus rewards for specific purchases, these cards invariably offer a mere 1% rewards rate on the vast majority of charges that don’t qualify for a bonus.
+And with many of these cards, the amount of purchases that are eligible for your bonus is capped, restricting the overall potential value.

-But with the Wells Fargo Active Cash card, you simply receive a high level of cash back on purchases.
-There’s no need to register for anything, and there are no limits on the amount of cash back that you can earn.
+But with the Wells Fargo Active Cash® Card, you simply receive a high level of cash rewards on purchases.
+There’s no need to register for anything, and there are no limits on the amount of cash rewards you can earn.

-New applicants can earn a $200 cash bonus after spending $1,000 on the card within the first three months of account opening.
-This compares favorably to competitors like the PayPal Cashback Mastercard® and the Citi® Double Cash Card, which currently don’t offer any new account bonus.
+New applicants can earn a $200 cash rewards bonus after spending $1,000 on the card within the first three months of account opening.
+This compares favorably to competitors like the PayPal Cashback Mastercard® and the Citi® Double Cash Card, which currently don’t offer a new account bonus.